RobotLocomotion/drake/examples/multibody/four_bar/README.md

 # Four Bar Linkage Example
+> A four-bar linkage example that demonstrates the use of a linear bushing as
+> a way to model a kinematic loop.
+The file
+> `FourBarLinkageValentineHeartStaticsDynamics.pdf` contains a problem
+> statement for a four bar linkage which this example shows how to model with
-> This example demonstrates loading a single SDF model into a generic
+> Drake's MultibodyPlant.
+This example demonstrates loading a single SDF model
-> `MultiBodyPlant`.
-The model is a simple four bar linkage.
-This example also
+> into a generic `MultiBodyPlant`.
+The model is a simple four bar linkage
-> demonstrates modeling a closed loop kinematic chain by replacing one of the
+>.
+This example also demonstrates modeling a closed loop kinematic chain by
-> revolute joints in the four bar with a `LinearBushingRollPitchYaw
+> replacing one of the revolute joints in the four bar with a
->` `ForceElement`.
+> `LinearBushingRollPitchYaw` `ForceElement`.

 | Diagram of the four bar model found in `four_bar.sdf` |
 | :---: |